Research

 Chapter 3 “Something Was Missing”: Telling an Occupation Story from Redeployment to The Corpse Exhibition

-Chapter 4 “Here or There?”: Setting the Scene from Going After Cacciato to The Corpse Washer
+Chapter 4 “Here or There?”: Mapping the Warzone from Going After Cacciato to The Corpse Washer

 Chapter 5 “A Foothold As Small As a Word”: Redefining War from Evidence of Things Not Seen to Don’t Let Me Be Lonely